 Maya: "I am telling the truth.
 I say this by touching your feet."

-Panditji: "Do you realize what price I have had to pay for your artifice?"
+Panditji: "Do you realize what price I had to pay for your deception?"

 Maya: "More than 600 rupees?"

 Panditiji: "Much more!
 I had to sacrifice my self-independence!"

 - Union Public Service Commission - www.upsc.gov.in